How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • play musical instruments - piano, guitar, etc.

-• collect constructor, puzzles, mosaic
+• collect construction sets, puzzles, mosaics

 Read also:

-The recovery will take about a month.
+Rehabilitation will take about a month.
 Exercises and recommendations are suitable for developing fingers with any fracture.

 The main thing is to do them not occasionally, but regularly.